zgsm-ai/quota-manager/README.md

 - `access-after(timestamp)`: Last access after specified time
 - `and(condition1, condition2)`: Logical AND
-- `belong-to(org)`: Belongs to specified organization or department.
+- `belong-to(org1, org2)`: Belongs to specified organization or department.
 When `employee_sync.enabled = true`, checks if user belongs to the department via employee_department table using their EmployeeNumber.
 Supports both Chinese and English department names.
 Falls back to Company field when employee sync is disabled or employee number is empty.
 - `false()`: Always returns false (no users will match)
 - `github-star(project)`: Whether user has starred the specified project (checks against user's starred projects list)
 - `is-vip(level)`: VIP level greater than or equal to specified level
-- `match-user(user)`: Match specific user
+- `match-user("user1", "user2", ...)`: Check if the current user's ID is present in the provided list of IDs (supports multiple parameters)
 - `not(condition)`: Logical NOT
 - `or(condition1, condition2)`: Logical OR
 - `quota-le(model, amount)`: Quota balance less than or equal to amount